 Navigating a commercial lease negotiation, particularly renewals, is difficult.
 And limited knowledge of the process and the market will give your landlord all the power at the negotiating table, particularly if you place convenience over cost.

-Tenant CS are commercial lease negotiation specialists who create the leverage you need to extract savings and secure flexibility.
+Tenant CS are commercial lease negotiators who work exclusively for tenants, creating the leverage you need to extract savings and secure flexibility.
 Even if you have your heart set on renewing, we'll still explore market options.
 This creates competition and the impression that your landlord could lose you giving us greater ability to negotiate:

 Incentives – When it comes to commercial lease renewals, incentives offered are generally 50% less than what the landlord would propose to a new tenant.
 So, convincing the landlord that you may leave will help you negotiate more favourable terms, including a higher incentive.